-- (1) It is unlawful for an employer or other covered entity to designate a job exclusively for one sexas male or female or to maintain separate lines of progression or separate seniority lists based on sex unless it is justified by a permissible defense.
-For example, a line of progression or seniority system is unlawful that: - (A) Prohibits an individual female from applying for a job labeled "male" or "female," or for a job in a "male" or "female" line of progression, and vice versa; or

-- (B) Prohibits an employeemale scheduled for layoff from displacing a less senior employee on a "male" or "female" on a "female" seniority list, and vice versa. - (2) An employer or other covered entity shall provide equal opportunities to all employees for upward mobility, promotion, and entrance into all jobs for which they are qualified.
-However, nothing herein shall prevent an employer or other covered entity from implementing mobility programs to accelerate the promotion of underrepresented groups. - (d) Dangers to Health, Safety, or Reproductive Functions. - (1) If working conditions pose a greater danger to the health, safety, or reproductive functions of applicants or employees of one sex than to individuals of the another sex working under the same conditions, the employer or other covered entity shall make reasonable accommodation to: - (A) Alter the working conditions so as to eliminate the greater danger, unless it can be demonstrated that the modification would impose an undue hardship on the employer.
-Alteration of working conditions includes, but is not limited to, acquisition or modification of equipment or devices and extension of training or education; or - (\underline{AB}) Upon the request of an employee of the more endangered sex, transfer the employee to a less hazardous or strenuous position for the duration of the greater danger, unless it can be demonstrated that the transfer would impose an undue hardship on the employer. \div or - (B) Alter the working conditions so as to eliminate the greater danger, unless it can be demonstrated that the modification would impose an undue hardship on the employer.
-Alteration of working conditions includes, but is not limited to, acquisition or modification of equipment or devices and extension of training or education. - (2) An employer or other covered entity may require an applicant or employee to provide a physician's certification that the individual he or she is endangered by the working conditions. - (3) The existence of a greater risk for employees of one sex than the another sex shall not justify a BFOQ defense. - (4) An employer may not discriminate against members based on of one sex because of the prospective application of this subsection. - (5) With regard to protections due on account of pregnancy, childbirth, or related medical conditions, see section 11035.

-(6) Nothing in this subsection shall be construed to limit the rights or obligations set forth in Labor Code section 6300 et seq.
+- (1) It is unlawful for an employer or other covered entity to designate a job exclusively for one sex or to maintain separate lines of progression or separate seniority lists based on sex unless it is justified by a permissible defense.
+For example, a line of progression or seniority system is unlawful that: - (A) Prohibits an individual from applying for a job labeled "male" or "female," or for a job in a "male" or "female" line of progression; or - (B) Prohibits an employee scheduled for layoff from displacing a less senior employee on a "male" or "female" seniority list. - (2) An employer or other covered entity shall provide equal opportunities to all employees for upward mobility, promotion, and entrance into all jobs for which they are qualified.
+However, nothing herein shall prevent an employer or other covered entity from implementing mobility programs to accelerate the promotion of underrepresented groups. - (d) Dangers to Health, Safety, or Reproductive Functions. - (1) If working conditions pose a greater danger to the health, safety, or reproductive functions of applicants or employees of one sex than to individuals of another sex working under the same conditions, the employer or other covered entity shall make reasonable accommodation to: - (A) Alter the working conditions so as to eliminate the greater danger, unless it can be demonstrated that the modification would impose an undue hardship on the employer.
+Alteration of working conditions includes, but is not limited to, acquisition or modification of equipment or devices and extension of training or education; or - (B) Upon the request of an employee of the more endangered sex, transfer the employee to a less hazardous or strenuous position for the duration of the greater danger, unless it can be demonstrated that the transfer would impose an undue hardship on the employer. - (2) An employer or other covered entity may require an applicant or employee to provide a physician's certification that the individual is endangered by the working conditions. - (3) The existence of a greater risk for employees of one sex than another sex shall not justify a BFOQ defense. - (4) An employer may not discriminate against members based on sex because of the prospective application of this subsection. - (5) With regard to protections due on account of pregnancy, childbirth, or related medical conditions, see section 11035. - (6) Nothing in this subsection shall be construed to limit the rights or obligations set forth in Labor Code section 6300 et seq.